Dhruv-m-Shah/Riot-Discord-Bot/README.md

 Read the docs <a href = "http://www.gromp.xyz/Documentation/start.html">here</a>

 ## Acknowledgements
-I would like to thank Alex, Anthony, Nethu and Jaxen for their continuous input in helping me improve this Discord Bot.
+I would like to thank Alex, Anthony, Nethu and Jaxen for their continuous input in helping me improve this Discord Bot and suggesting new features for me to implement.

+## How it works